-An analysis of the financial management of health services organizations and issues related to the financial management of health services organizations, particularly acute care facilities such as hospitals.
+HSA 362 Financial Management of Health Services Organizations tions and issues related to the financial management of health services organizations, particularly acute care facilities such as hospitals.
 Topics include the economic analysis of public and private financing, health insurance, and other forms of health services payment.
 Prerequisites: ACCT 201 and BA 210.